hrguan/tracks/README.md

 RestaurantSearching is an app where users can search restaurant by categories.
 This project was part of Stephen Grider's React Native course on Udemy.

 ### Features
-* Users can search restaurant by categories
+* Users can sign up, log in and log out
-* Users can find the app divides the restaurants into four tiers based on the price
+* Users can track their own routes and save them
-* Users are able to learn some details of a specific restaurant
+* Users are able to look up their tracks' details

 ### Run Locally
 1. Install Expo Go from App Store